project-ida/two-state-quantum-systems/src/excitation-transfer.md

 out_phase = (plus - minus).unit()
 ```

 It is often convenient to represent the system in terms of its stationary states, i.e. use the stationary states to form a new basis.
-Let' see what the Hamiltonian looks like when we do this.
+Let's see what the Hamiltonian looks like when we do this.

-Let's continue to use our previous values for $E_0$ and $A$

 ```python
 H.transform([out_phase,in_phase])
 ```

-The transformed Hamiltonian can be represented as
+As we can see, the transformed Hamiltonian can be represented as

 $$
 H = \begin{bmatrix}